Lebanon: 8 killed, thousands injured in pagers' explosion – DW – 09/17/2024

 Hezbollah had said that three people were killed, including two of its members and a girl.

-The Lebanese militant group and major political party said it was investigating the cause of the blast.
+The Lebanese militant group, which is major political party, said it was investigating the cause of the blast.
 It did not directly accuse Israel of involvement.

 Unconfirmed reports circulated that Israel had targeted the communications devices and was behind the detonations.